MicrosoftDocs/VBA-Docs/api/Access.Application.CodeContextObject.md

 # Application.CodeContextObject property (Access)

-You can use the **CodeContextObject** property to determine the object in which a macro or Visual Basic code is executing.
+Use the **CodeContextObject** property to determine the object in which a macro or Visual Basic code is executing.
 Read-only **Object**.

 ## Syntax